 We have a wide range of working musicians in the Coda Artist Family.
 From living rooms to big stages, arenas and clubs, STOMP can be found on pedal boards all over the world.

 If you’re interested in joining the Coda Artist Family, you can apply here.

-As a thank you for reading through our full story, use promo code OURSTORY for a free iOS charging cable with purchase of STOMP.
+As a thank you for reading through our full story, use promo code OURSTORYCODA for a free USB charging cable with purchase of STOMP.